Vkumar-sys/Codebasics_Rc_9_Adhoc_Queries/README.md

-This file contains the information about the Ad-Hoc business sql queries to be addressed and it contains the DDL,DML and the query script for all the avilable questions
+This file contains the information about the Ad-Hoc business SQL queries to be addressed and it contains the DDL,DML and the query script for all the available questions for the resume challenge project 9